yonasayfu/SemeraAssetManger/Upcomming/Must/ApiTest.md

-# Users API Test Playbook
+# Staff API Test Playbook

-This guide teaches you how to exercise the Sanctum-protected **Users API** from beginner basics through advanced CRUD validation.
+This guide teaches you how to exercise the Sanctum-protected **Staff API** from beginner basics through advanced CRUD validation.
 It uses [Thunder Client](https://www.thunderclient.com/) inside VS Code, but every step also includes the equivalent `curl` commands for terminal usage.

 ---